Saving lives with maths

 “There were also projected risks for an anticipated 1 million UK university students returning home for the 2020 Christmas vacation – effectively spreading it all over the country again.
 It was a very real public health risk.”

-Despite the many achievements, Professor Harper is concerned that despite all of the gains made, there can be a reluctance for organisations to make informed decisions based on data and modelling.
+Despite these many achievements, Professor Harper is concerned that there can be a reluctance for organisations to make informed decisions based on data and modelling.

 “The key is the willingness to adapt and change.
 I’m optimistic that as more parts of the NHS see the tangible results that come from modelling, the more we will see a shift to this approach.”